AdamScherlis/adamscherlis.github.io/posts/maxwell/index.md

 date: 2025-11-04
 ---

-(Loosely based on a recent conversation with a housemate)

 SIMPLICIO: So, I really don't get why Maxwell's demon is supposed to be impossible.
 Why can't I just attach a wheel to a ratchet, stick it in a gas that's in thermal equilibrium, and wait for a random fluctuation to turn it?
 It'll keep turning in one direction, and I should be able to harness that to extract at least a little bit of power.

 SALVIATI: As it turns out, you can't really build a ratchet at microscopic scale!